Skip to content

 Button Value

-(In the picture above, this refer to the yellow part of the definition.)
+(In the Anatomy of a Button above, this refer to the yellow part of the definition.)

-A Button has a value that is maintained and used mainly for representation.
+A Button has a value that is maintained and used mainly for its representation.

 The following attributes are used to determine a button’s value: